What you need to know: KYC and AML

 The Know Your Client (KYC) rule is an ethical requirement for those in the securities industry who are dealing with customers during accounts opening and maintenance.
 There are two rules which were implemented in July 2012 that cover this topic together: Financial Industry Regulatory Authority (FINRA) Rule 2090 (Know Your Customer) and FINRA Rule 2111 (Suitability):

-- Know Your Customer Rule 2090: every broker-dealer should use reasonable effort when opening and maintaining client accounts.
-All data and essential facts have to be recorded and if some authority is acting on the customer’s behalf, they must be identified.
+• Know Your Customer Rule 2090: every broker-dealer should use reasonable effort when opening and maintaining client accounts.
+Regulations require that all data and essential facts be recorded and that any authority acting on the customer’s behalf must be identified.

 Requirements for KYC Compliance

 The U.S. Financial Crimes Enforcement Network (FinCEN) has set baseline requirements for KYC in conjunction with the core requirements for the due diligence program.
-To prevent money laundering, financial institutions are required to conduct deeper assessments of their clients' risk profiles.
+Regulations require financial institutions to conduct deeper assessments of their clients’ risk profiles to prevent money laundering.

 Customer Profile